Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

 Parameter estimation was conducted under biologically plausible constraints.
 During the initial parameter design, the value of $\gamma$ was constrained between $0.95x_{peak}$ and $1.3x_{peak}$ to ensure that the decay component would not prematurely suppress the response.
 The final implementation demonstrated sufficient flexibility to accommodate the specific requirements of the present model fitting.
 This dual-phase modeling approach enhances conventional Weibull psychometric functions by explicitly accounting for performance decline at high stimulus intensities, a crucial requirement for accurately modeling paradoxical perceptual responses in overdriven sensory systems~\cite{weibull3}.

 Analysis indicates that the accuracy distribution of the VI group exhibits right-skewness, with a peak at Test 6 and a maximum accuracy of approximately 0.83.
-The median accuracy for the VI group is 0.34 (IQR = 0.4167 $-$ 0.0833 = 0.3334).
+The median accuracy for the VI group was 0.34 (Interquartile Range (IQR) = 0.4167 $-$ 0.0833 = 0.3334).
 The fitted model yielded a slope parameter of $\beta_1$=0.5000 for the ascending phase and $\beta_2$=0.6650 for the descending phase.
-In contrast, the peak of the accuracy trend for the S group is positioned further left, occurring at Test = 3 and Test = 4, with a maximum accuracy of 0.7.
-The median accuracy for the S group is 0.4 (IQR = 0.7 $-$ 0.2 = 0.5).
+Meanwhile, the peak of the accuracy trend for the S group is further left, occurring at Test = 3 and Test = 4, with a maximum accuracy of 0.7.
+The median accuracy for the S group was 0.4 (IQR = 0.7 $-$ 0.2 = 0.5).
 The fitted model yielded a slope parameter of $\beta_1$=1.0000 for the ascending phase and $\beta_2$=1.3231 for the descending phase.